 Annie’s twelve books and chapbooks of poetry include Eve (finalist for the National Poetry Series and Yale Series of Younger Poets and reprinted as a Carnegie Mellon Contemporary Classic); Calendars (shortlisted for the Foreword Poetry Book of the Year Award); Among the Goddesses (winner of the Sarasvati Award for Poetry); and Spells: New and Selected Poems (Wesleyan University Press, 2013).

-Her music, art, opera, and theater collaborations have been produced at venues including American Opera Projects, Poets House, Carnegie Hall, Chicago Art Institute, and the Metropolitan Museum of Art.
+Her music, art, opera, and theater collaborations have been produced at venues including American Opera Projects, Deepak Chopra's Homebase, Poets House, Carnegie Hall, Chicago Art Institute, and the Metropolitan Museum of Art.

 Annie has published a dozen widely-used works on poetry including A Poet's Craft: A Comprehensive Guide to Making and Sharing Your Poetry and the co-edited anthologies Villanelles and Measure for Measure: An Anthology of Poetic Meters, both in the Random House Everymans Library.
 Annie’s editing is known for reaching out and building bridges; her anthology An Exaltation of Forms: Contemporary Poets Celebrate the Diversity of Their Art was called “revolutionary” for its range and diversity by President Obama’s inaugural poet Elizabeth Alexander.